Five SEC Whistleblower Defense Strategies

 About Oberheiden P.C.

 Oberheiden P.C. defends companies and business owners across the country against allegations of fraud and misconduct.
+We also handle federal whistleblower and prospective whistleblower cases.
 With many of our affiliated attorneys coming from senior Department of Justice and FBI and IRS positions, we have handled thousands of federal investigations.
 Contact us today.

 Click image for full size.